 Worried about surviving an IRS audit?
 This book explains what to say, what to do, even what to wear so that a visit from the auditor doesn't turn into a disaster.

-Mr. Daily is THE expert in his field.
-I've had the pleasure to work with him for over 20 years and he has always found the time to counsel and explain the best course of action.
+I've had the pleasure to work with Mr. Daily for over 20 years, and he has always found the time to counsel and explain the best course of action.

-Mr. Daily and his expertise helped me get out of a tax situation that could have forced the dissolution of my business and ruined my credit.
+Mr. Daily helped me get out of a tax situation that could have forced the dissolution of my business and ruined my credit.

 Fred assisted us through a multi year audit with ease and professionalism.
 His guidance was excellent and it was obvious he knew exactly how to handle the IRS